-- Allow Proper Ventilation – Ventilation is crucial when designing and building a deck.
+- Allow Proper Ventilation – Ventilation is crucial when designing and building a decking.
 Wood, which is the most commonly used material for joists, absorbs water and expels moisture.
 But without sufficient ventilation, it won’t be able to release its water content.
 If that happens, it will cause the wood to develop many problems.
-Some of the issues you will encounter are rotting, warping, insect damage, and fungi growth.
-For better ventilation on your deck, you will need to observe proper spacing between decking boards.
+Some issues you will encounter are rotting, warping, insect damage, and fungi growth.
+For better ventilation on your decking, you will need to observe proper spacing between decking boards.
 Joists spacing and span measurements are also crucial.
 You will want to check with your local codes or manufacturer manuals regarding these matters.
 Alternatively, you could consult a professional for insight and advice.

 - Use Water-resistant Materials – Picking the right materials for your joists is crucial.
 Check your local building codes to know what materials you can use.
 In most cases, you will want to use at least pressure-treated wood for your subframe.
 You can also use non-wood alternatives such as PVC and composites.
-As much as possible, avoid using untreated wood unless they are naturally resistant like Cedar and Redwood.
+As much as possible, avoid using untreated wood unless they are naturally resistant, like Cedar and Redwood.

-- Flash Your Joists – – When building a new deck or replacing old subframes, you will want to flash or waterproof your joists.
+- Flash Your Joists – – When building a new decking or replacing old subframes, you will want to flash or waterproof your joists.
 The most common way to do this is by using flashing tapes.
 Flashing tapes are water-resistant adhesives or membranes laid on top of the joists.
 It minimizes water absorption while allowing the wood to release moisture on the uncovered sides.
 Alternatively, you can also use aluminium coil and tar paper as substitutes.
-You can find a variety of these on your decking supply store.
+You can find a variety of these in your decking supply store.